smmaurer/api-demo/README.md

 3. **Make sure `keys.py` is in the same directory as the notebook**

    `keys.py` (provided separately) contains demo authentication keys for the Twitter APIs.
-For folks not taking the class, you can sign up for your own API credentials and paste them into the `keys-example.py` file.
+If you stumbled across this demo independently, you can sign up for your own API credentials and paste them into the `keys-example.py` file.

 4. **OPTIONAL: Sign up for your own Twitter API credentials (5 minutes)**